1reyesc/portfolio/README.md

 ## Objective

 Intially starting out in computer science, I found my passion for cybersecurity.
 I'm now dedicated to transtion to this field and thrive.
-My goal is to land a position as a Cybersecurity Analyst or Junior Pentester.
+My goal is to grow and learn in the growing field of technology.
+My positons that I am currently looking for are SOC Analyst, Junior System Analyst, Junior Pentester.
+I am looking for anywhere that I can grow and learn.

 ## Skills